Plutonomicon/plutarch-plutus/GUIDE.md

 Here, hoisting may be beneficial.

-You don&#39;t need to hoist the top level Plutarch function that you would just pass to `compile`.
+You don't need to hoist the top level Plutarch function that you would just pass to `compile`.

 # Common Issues